New Flyer Announces Third Quarter 2010 Orders and Backlog

-Currently, New Flyer has approximately 12,300 EUs in the company’s new potential order pipeline (or bid universe) for heavy-duty transit buses in Canada and the US.
-This is a significant increase from the approximately 11,000 EUs reported as of July 5, 2009.
+There are approximately 14,600 EUs in New Flyer’s current new potential pipeline or bid universe for heavy-duty transit buses, an increase from the approximately 13,900 EUs reported as of July 4, 2010.

-NOTE: All dollar amounts are stated in US currency based on an exchange rate of US $1.00 = Cdn $1.08 to calculate the value of the Canadian contracts in this release.
+NOTE: All dollar amounts are stated in US currency based on an exchange rate of US $1.00 = Cdn. $1.05 to calculate the value of the Canadian contracts in this release.

 About New Flyer

-The Company is the leading manufacturer of heavy-duty transit buses in the United States and Canada.
+New Flyer is the leading manufacturer of heavy-duty transit buses in the United States and Canada.
 The Company’s three facilities — in Winnipeg, MB, St. Cloud, MN and Crookston, MN – are all ISO 9001, ISO 14001 and OHSAS 18001 certified.
 With a skilled workforce of over 2,000 employees, New Flyer is a technology leader, offering the broadest product line in the industry, including drive systems powered by clean diesel, LNG, CNG and electric trolley as well as energy-efficient gasoline-electric and diesel-electric hybrid vehicles.
 All products are supported with an industry-leading, comprehensive parts and service network.
 The Company’s income deposit securities are traded on the Toronto Stock Exchange under the symbol NFI.UN.
-Further information is available on the Company’s web site at www.www.newflyer.com.
+Further information is available on New Flyer’s web site at www.www.newflyer.com.

 For further information, please contact: